 Christine was raised in a strict form of conservative christianity within an insular community structure and has lived experience with religious trauma.
 In her 20s, she deconverted from christianity and began a journey of discovery.
 Her own struggles encouraged her to help those who have had negative experiences in religion.
 As she furthered her research and understanding of the experiences of religious trauma, Christine stumbled upon Marlene’s articles on Religious Trauma Syndrome and immediately felt seen.
 From there Christine joined Marlene’s Helping Professionals Group and joined Journey Free to further support folks recovering from adverse religious experiences.

-Religious Trauma Recovery Coach, Janice Selbie
+Religious Trauma Recovery Coach & Journey Free Affiliate, Janice Selbie

 Janice was born and raised in a Canadian evangelical Christian home with parents who believed the Bible was literal and inerrant.
 She married a man who became a pastor and they were married for nearly 20 years, raising two daughters.